UTK7994/learning-notes/books/designing-data-intensive-applications.md

 ---

 The main reason for dropping linearizability is _performance_, not fault tolerance.
-Linearizabilit is slow and this is true all the time, not on only during a network fault.
+Linearizability is slow and this is true all the time, not only during a network fault.

 ### Ordering guarantees